Dirty Dancing: 20th anniversary releases

-For the 20th anniversary in 2007, the film was re-released in theaters with additional footage, while the original film version was re-released on DVD with deleted scenes, and included writer commentary.
+For the 20th anniversary in 2007, the film was re-released in theaters with additional footage, while the original film was reissued on DVD with deleted scenes, and included writer commentary.
 At the same time, Codemasters released Dirty Dancing: The Video Game.
-In the United Kingdom, the anniversary was marked by a reality TV show based on the film; titled Dirty Dancing: The Time of Your Life, the TV show was filmed at the Mountain Lake resort.
+In the United Kingdom, the anniversary was marked by a reality TV show based on the film; titled Dirty Dancing: The Time of Your Life, which was filmed at the Mountain Lake resort.

-In the UK, to mark the 20th anniversary of the film, Channel 5 broadcast a special documentary called Seriously Dirty Dancing.
-It was presented by Dawn Porter, an investigative journalist and a self-confessed Dirty Dancing addict.
-The documentary was very successful, being Channel Five's highest rated documentary of 2007.
-Porter visited the set of the film, met other Dirty Dancing fanatics, and learned the last dance, which she performed at the end of the documentary in front of family and friends.
+In the UK, to mark the 20th anniversary, Channel Five broadcast a special documentary called Seriously Dirty Dancing.
+Presented by Dawn Porter, an investigative journalist and a self-confessed Dirty Dancing addict, it was very successful, being Channel Five's highest rated documentary of 2007.
+Porter visited the film set, met other fanatics, and learned the last dance, which she performs at the end in front of family and friends.

 Remake

-In August 2011, Lionsgate, which owns the film rights, announced their plan to remake the film.
-It was confirmed that the studio had hired the film's choreographer, Kenny Ortega, to direct.
+In August 2011, Lionsgate announced their plan to produce a remake, and confirmed that the original film's choreographer, Kenny Ortega, was attached to direct.
 "We believe that the timing couldn't be better to modernize this story on the big screen, and we are proud to have Kenny Ortega at the helm", Joe Drake, president of Lionsgate's Motion Picture Group, explained about the project.
 A miniseries version of Dirty Dancing had been scheduled to be shot in Western North Carolina.
 As of 29 July 2015, the miniseries has been put on hold.

-In December 2015, ABC ordered a three-hour musical remake of Dirty Dancing, starring Abigail Breslin, Colt Prattes, Debra Messing, Sarah Hyland, Nicole Scherzinger, Billy Dee Williams & Shane Harper.
+In December 2015, ABC ordered a three-hour musical remake of Dirty Dancing, starring Abigail Breslin, Colt Prattes, Debra Messing, Sarah Hyland, Nicole Scherzinger, Billy Dee Williams and Shane Harper.
 It aired on May 24, 2017.
-It received negative reviews from a majority of critics.
+It received largely negative reviews.